Setup Linux Container with LXC on CentOS 7 / RHEL 7

 # lxc-destroy -n centos_lxc_clone

-Running a Ubuntu Container on CentOS 7:
+Running an Ubuntu Container on CentOS 7

-Install below packages for Debian based containers.
+Install the below packages for Debian based containers.

 # yum -y install debootstrap perl # cd /usr/sbin ; ln -sf debootstrap qemu-debootstrap